Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Notes on the Fano and Fannes inequalities

-The inequality (\ref{hmwh21}), when $\alpha>1$, is just the uniform estimate derived by a direct method in \cite{zhang}.
-This inequality is the best bound known for the Tsallis entropies in the parameter range $\alpha>1$.
+The relation (\ref{hmwh21}), when $\alpha>1$, is just the uniform estimate obtained by a direct method in \cite{zhang}.
+Incidentally, this method allow to derive the bound for all $0\leq\tau\leq1$.
 In the limit $\alpha\to1$, the inequality (\ref{hmwh21}) reproduces the statement of theorem 3.8 in \cite{petz08}.
-For $\alpha\in(0;1)$, there exists another inequality
+For $\alpha\in(0,1)$, there also exists an inequality

-provided that $\|\rho-\sigma\|_1=2\tau\leq\alpha^{1/(1-\alpha)}$.
-The bound (\ref{hmwh3}) was actually proved in the paper \cite{yanagi} for all $\alpha\in[0;2]$, but the bound (\ref{hmwh21}) is better for $\alpha\geq1$.
-Comparing our bound (\ref{hmwh20}) with (\ref{hmwh3}), we see the following.
-In general, the bound (\ref{hmwh20}) is weaker but covers all acceptable values $\tau\in[0;1]$ of the trace distance.
+provided that $\|\bro-\bsg\|_1=2\tau\leq\alpha^{1/(1-\alpha)}$.
+The bound (\ref{hmwh3}) was actually proved in \cite{yanagi} for all $\alpha\in[0,2]$, but the bound (\ref{hmwh21}) is better for $\alpha\geq1$.
+Comparing (\ref{hmwh20}) with (\ref{hmwh3}), we see the following.
+In general, the bound (\ref{hmwh20}) is weaker but covers all acceptable values $\tau\in[0,1]$ of the trace distance.
 The scope of (\ref{hmwh3}) is restricted to the range $0\leq2\tau\leq\alpha^{1/(1-\alpha)}$.
-In low dimensions, however, the bound (\ref{hmwh20}) can be better than the bound (\ref{hmwh3}).
+In low dimensions, however, the bound (\ref{hmwh20}) can be better than (\ref{hmwh3}).
 Say, for $d=2$ and $\alpha=1/2$ the bound (\ref{hmwh3}) holds for $0\leq\tau\leq1/8$.
 In this range, the right-hand side of (\ref{hmwh3}) is larger than the right-hand side of (\ref{hmwh20}).
 Moreover, for sufficiently small $\tau$ the difference between the two bounds is up to $40$ \%.
 Thus, the bound (\ref{hmwh20}) has some practical interest, at least in the primary qubit case.